adepthus/Timechain-Watermark-Screenshot-Widget/README.md

 # timechain-signshot

-The tool is designed specifically for verifying authenticity/integrity of record-keeped screenshots by creating a timestamp resistant to tampering and falsification,...
+This thing is designed specifically for proof-keeping authenticity/integrity of record-keeped screenshots by creating a timestamp resistant to tampering and falsification,...

 Screenshot captured using this tool, includes a watermark timestamp.
 Timestamp signed by confirmed thermodynamically block hash, block height, time and internet time.
 This process ensures that the timestamp cannot be tampered with or falsified, and therefore provides a reliable and trustworthy record of when the screenshot was taken.